monpeco/eCARS1x-Electric-Cars-Introduction/module2-Introduction-to-the-Technology-of-EVs/intro_tech.md

 ---

 #### 2. Introduction to Technology of EVs   2.3 Basics of EV Charging   Lecture 4: EV Charging Process and Smart Charging

+the charging process of an electric vehicle battery has two distinct regions, the **constant current** and constant voltage charging region.

+**Fast charging** is typically done in the constant current region.

+In case of both AC and DC charging, control and communication are established between the EV and the charging station using protocols like the IEC 61851 and ISO 15118.

+The **C-rate** is a vital charging parameter as high C-rates lead to increase in battery losses and lowering of the battery lifetime.
+Hence, to ensure the longevity of the EV battery pack, lower C-rates are preferred.

+**Smart charging** facilitates the control of charging power of the electric vehicle.
+Through this, EVs can be controlled to charge from the sources like wind or solar, when energy prices are lower and charge at a time when the loading on the electricity network is low.
+This way easing the load on the network.

+---

+#### 2. Introduction to Technology of EVs   2.3 Basics of EV Charging   Lecture Notes